 Lights, camera, action!
 This section (Int – Adv) contains scenarios and prompts that encourage learners to use everyday English in real-life situations.
 In this sample, students practice speaking in a variety of settings related to shopping.
 Our role-plays include pair practice handouts and common, useful expressions.

 Low Int – Int

-Here is a sample from our popular Everyday Dialogues section.
-Each lesson in this section includes a practice dialogue, a recorded listening, a follow-up activity, and a writing task.
+The lessons in our Everyday Dialogues section (Beg – High Int) include a practice dialogue, a recorded listening, a follow-up activity, and a writing task.
+They also include review activities that can be used for assessment.
 In our sample lesson, students practice asking for directions.
 They listen to the dialogue and then practice substituting related expressions in order to find their way around their communities.
-This lesson includes review activities that can be used for assessment.
-Our Everyday Dialogues lessons are suitable for intermediate learners.

 from Historic Events

 Our Historic Events section (Low Int – Adv) features news stories that have captivated the world at various points throughout history, including recent history.
 Each lesson includes a one-page reading about the history and significance of the event as well as vocabulary, comprehension, and discussion tasks.
 In our sample lesson on World War I, students read an article about the “Great War” and discuss how warfare has changed.
 This lesson also includes a review of the passive voice.

 The lessons in this section (Int – Adv) are based on modern topics about healthy living and are centered around magazine-style lists.
 In this sample lesson, students learn some interesting facts about organic food.
 They also role-play an interview with a farmer, review how to express their preferences with rather and prefer, and write their own reasons to buy or not buy organic food.